MechMindRobotics/mecheye_python_samples/profiler/README.md

-# Python Samples for Mech-Eye 3D Laser Profiler
+# Python Samples

-This documentation provides descriptions of Mech-Eye API Python samples for Mech-Eye Industrial 3D Camera and instructions for running the samples on Windows and Ubuntu.
+This documentation provides descriptions of Mech-Eye API Python samples for Mech-Eye 3D Laser Profiler and instructions for running the samples on Windows and Ubuntu.

 If you have any questions or have anything to share, feel free to post on the [Mech-Mind Online Community](https://community.mech-mind.com/).
 The community also contains a [specific category for development with Mech-Eye SDK](https://community.mech-mind.com/c/mech-eye-sdk-development/19).